 Low dislocation rate thanks to increased head diameter.

-Increased Range of Motion (ROM) thanks to increased head/neck ratio.
+High Range of Motion (ROM) thanks to increased head/neck ratio.

 The question of a potential UHMWPE wear increase due to the double articulation has been raised, and clinical follow up from more than 30 years on similar systems has been reassuring.
 Additionally the dynamic mechanism of action is becoming more understood.